toxatoor/nginx/ReadMe.md

 ```
 Note, that it's possible to use self-signed client certs with a host cert, signed by any trusted CA.
-Also note, that a file set in ssl_client_certificate may contain more several client certificates.
+Also note, that a file set in ssl_client_certificate may contain several client certificates.
 Current client can be obtained from ngx_http_ssl_module embedded variables.

 gen_csr.sh - creates CSR with SAN for trusted CA and dumps csr content in readable form.
 ```